Small Business Interview: Nneka C. Alexander, Brides by NoNA

 I have clearly defined hours and days of operations and I make sure my clients are aware of those hours and days.
 They are also visible on my website.
 After business hours are strictly for family and personal.

-I give myself two days off in the week to recuperate and give my family my undivided attention.
+I give myself two days off during the week to recuperate and give my family my undivided attention.

 Where do you see yourself in 5 years?